 About

-The primary goal of this art and tech weekend hackathon + pop-up arts exhibition is to foster the community of innovators at the intersection of art and technology in the Pacific Northwest who use emerging technologies to open up new domains of creative expression.
+The primary goal of this art and tech weekend hackathon + showcase exhibition is to foster the community of innovators at the intersection of art and technology in the Pacific Northwest who use emerging technologies to open up new domains of creative expression.

-Electric SEA is for artists, technologists, designers, scientists, researchers, hackers, makers, and other hybrid creatives who recognize that some of the most inspiring innovations emerge from collaborating across traditional disciplinary boundaries.
+Electric SEA is for artists, creative technologists, designers, scientists, researchers, makers, other hybrid creatives, and their friends, who recognize that some of the most inspiring innovations emerge from collaborating across traditional disciplinary boundaries.

 Through hands-on learning, immersive collaboration, and a pop-up art show we seek to create an environment where members of this community may find each other, develop trust, collaborate, be inspired, and innovate.